-Iowa has a range of habitats that are home to many types of small and large mammals.
-In this article we look at which mammals live in Iowa?
+Iowa has a range of habitats home to many types of small and large mammals.
+In this article, we look at which mammals live in Iowa?

-Iowa is full of prairies, grasslands, and savanna’s which are home to many species of mammal.
+Iowa is full of prairies, grasslands, and savanna, which are home to many mammal species.
 Iowa is home to species of squirrel, rodents, bats, armadillo, raccoon, badger, and deer that live alongside coyotes and bobcats.

 The American badger is one of many carnivorous North American mammals.
-Their color is dark gray with a white stripe on its back, white patches on its eyes, and a white underbody.
+Its color is dark gray with a white stripe on its back, white patches on its eyes, and a white underbody.

-The American badger measures from 60 to 75 cm and weighs from 6.3 to 8.6 kg.
-This carnivore eats mice, squirrels, groundhogs, moles, marmots, and prairie dogs.
+The American badger measures from 60 to 75 cm and weighs 6.3 to 8.6 kg.
+This carnivore eats mice, squirrels, groundhogs, moles, and prairie dogs.

 They live in grasslands, prairies, marshes, and farms.
 Their lifespan is four to fourteen years in the wild and twenty-six in captivity.

 The American mink can be found in the northern regions of North America.
 The color varies from brown to black, and they have a white patch on the throat.

 They measure from 31 to 45 cm and weigh from 400 to 1580 g.
 Their lifespan is three to four years in the wild and ten years in captivity.

 American mink are carnivores eating muskrats, snakes, mice, fish, rabbits, chipmunks, birds, and frogs.
 They live in wet areas like swamps and marshlands or near water bodies.